KansasCityWomeninTechnology/cocktails-worksheets/docs/react/02-react-intro/README.md

 # Introduction to React

-React is a JavaScript library created by Meta to help developers build user interfaces, especially for websites and web apps.

-But let’s break that down:

-You know when you visit a website like Instagram or Airbnb, and everything feels smooth — buttons respond instantly, pages load without flashing or restarting, and you can interact with parts of the page (like liking a photo) without reloading the whole thing?

-That’s often thanks to something like React working behind the scenes.

-React lets us build small, reusable pieces of UI (called components) that make up a whole page — kind of like building with LEGO blocks.

 In this session, we'll build a page that will serve up a different fact about you every time a user presses a button.
 We'll do this by building components that can be reused on our web page.

 > [!WARNING]